willrstern/docker-cloud-nginx-load-balancing/README.md

 When services stop, start, or scale in Tutum, this container dynamically reconfigure & reload Nginx to load balance services.

 ## Running the Load Balancer
-Run one or more copies of this image on Tutum.<br/>
+Run one or more copies of `willrstern/tutum-nginx` (or your image built from this repo) on Tutum.<br/>
 __IMPORTANT__: When creating the service, make sure to choose the `Full Access` API role on the Environment Variables page.

 __OPTIONAL__: If you want to support redirection of internal and external traffic, then assign a `PRIVATE_IP=123.45.67.89` environment variable to the Nginx service.